codesmyth/CarND-Behavioral-Cloning-P3/writeup_template.md

 I augmented the dataset by making use of the left and right camera angles and by flipping 10% of the total images. for the left and right camera images I included a small correction to steering the car towards the middle when these images were observed.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

+I used a generator as I had encountered out of memory issues in some initial trials.

 #### 2. Final Model Architecture